invisible-college/statebus/readme.md

 # Statebus Tutorial

-Statebus is a new version of HTTP that synchronizes state.
+Statebus is a new version of HTTP that *synchronizes* state.
-  - All state has a URL, with `state://`
+  - All state in your website gets a URL, with `state://`
   - State can be a function of other state
   - Statebus guarantees all state is synchronized automatically.

 Let's see how to make a chat app.